-Privacy Trees Inc. specializes in trees and shrubs for any privacy fence need.
-No matter what type of plant fence you’re seeking, we can almost guarantee you’ll find the perfect privacy tree line to incorporate into your yard as you browse through Privacy Trees’s many options.
-From the tall and slender Thuja Green Giant (it grows up to 5 feet per year!), to the robust tri-colored Dappered Willow, to the totally maintenance-free Juniper Skyrocket — we know you’ll have a blast perusing through these living fences and imagining how your yard would look with each!
+Privacy Trees Inc. specializes in trees and shrubs for any privacy-fence need.
+No matter what type of plant fence you’re seeking, we can almost guarantee you’ll find the perfect privacy tree line to incorporate into your yard.
+From the tall and slender Thuja Green Giant (it grows up to 5 feet per year!), to the robust, tri-colored Dappered Willow, to the totally maintenance-free Juniper Skyrocket — we know you’ll have a blast perusing these living fences and imagining how your yard would look with each!

 6: Centennial Woods Reclaimed Wood Fencing

-In a way, reclaimed wood products are doubly sustainable: they make use of wood that may otherwise go to waste, while reducing the need for newly-harvested wood from forests.
-And as a bonus, a lot of reclaimed wood comes with an enchanting aged appearance that brand new wood simply can’t emulate.
+In a way, reclaimed wood products are doubly sustainable: they make use of wood that might otherwise go to waste, while reducing the need for newly-harvested wood from forests.
+As a bonus, a lot of reclaimed wood comes with an enchanting aged appearance that brand new wood simply can’t emulate.

 Ever wondered, “Where can I get reclaimed wood?”
 The answer: Centennial Woods, a reclaimed wood source that ships reclaimed wood for any project to nearly anywhere in the world.
-All reclaimed wood plants from Centennial are 100% FSC-certified, and they’ve naturally aged and cured for years on Wyoming fences, enduring both blistering winters and extreme summers.
+All reclaimed wood planks from Centennial are 100% FSC-certified, because they’re salvaged from Wyoming snow fences.
+They’ve naturally aged and cured for years, enduring both blistering winters and extreme summers.

-This is exactly what makes Centennial Woods reclaimed wood perfect for outdoor fencing applications.
+This is exactly what makes Centennial Woods reclaimed wood perfect for outdoor sustainable fencing applications.
 All Centennial wood is completely chemical-free, with no harmful VOCs or hazardous sealants often found in new wood fences.
-And since the wood is naturally cured from years of dutiful use, there’s no need for the energy-intensive process of kiln drying — meaning all Centennial Wood products are carbon-negative.
+And because the wood has naturally cured from years of dutiful use, there’s no need for energy-intensive kiln drying.
+Hence, all Centennial Wood products are carbon-negative.

 Not many fence companies can say that they’ve yet to fell a single tree to produce their products, but Trex is one of the companies that can.
 Trex recycled composite fences are made from an innovative blend of recycled wood and plastic that allows for a truly incredible amount of recycled content — 96%, to be exact.
 Yes, you read that correctly!
 Trex composite fences are almost entirely recycled.

-The recycled wood in Trex fences is combined with recycled plastic from a variety of nationwide sources, including the overwrap on paper towels, dry cleaner bags, sandwich bags, newspaper sleeves, and shopping bags.
+The recycled wood in Trex eco-friendly fences is combined with recycled plastic bags from a variety of nationwide sources.
+These might be the overwrap on paper towels, dry cleaner bags, sandwich bags, newspaper sleeves, and shopping bags.
 Here’s an interesting fact: the average 100-linear foot Trex composite fence contains 140,000 recycled plastic bags!
 This figure is no joke.
-In fact, Trex is one of the largest plastic recyclers in the nation, saving 400 million pounds of plastic and wood from landfills each year.
+In fact, Trex is one of the largest plastic bag recyclers in the nation.
 Talk about a conversation piece!

-These incredibly innovative fences qualify for LEED certification points, so they’re especially great for green certification projects.
+These incredibly innovative fences qualify for LEED certification points, but they’ll add value to any home.

 8: SimTek Ecostone Recycled Content Fencing

 SimTek’s Ecostone fences aren’t really made out of stone — but you wouldn’t know that based on their appearance and incredible durability!
-SimTek Fence has truly revolutionized fence manufacturing.
-The patented design of rotationally-molded fencing creates a realistic stone appearance without sacrificing superior performance.
+SimTek sustainable fencing has truly revolutionized fence manufacturing.
+The patented design of rotationally molded fencing creates a realistic stone appearance without sacrificing superior performance.

-Ecostone fence systems are some of the most durable on the market.
-Seriously, this fence does not mess around: It can withstand hurricane-force winds over 100mph, as well as extreme temperatures between -40° and 140°F. What’s more, Ecostone boasts an incredible sound rating, blocking 98% of direct sound.
-And as is usually the case for recycled-content fences, Ecostone fences require no maintenance whatsoever.
+Seriously, this fence does not mess around.
+It can withstand hurricane-force winds over 100mph, as well as extreme temperatures between -40° and 140°F. What’s more, Ecostone boasts an incredible sound rating, blocking 98% of direct sound.
+As is usually the case for recycled-content fences, Ecostone fences require no maintenance whatsoever.
+None.
 That means no painting, staining, or dealing with warps or cracks.

-Incredible durability is one of the features that makes Ecostone fences truly green.
-What could be more earth-friendly than investing in a product that will virtually never need repairs or replacing?
-In addition to the durability factor, Ecostone fences boast a high amount of recycled content.
-Each Ecostone fence is made using recycled plastic, saving millions of plastic bags from landfills.
-Ecostone stands out as a highly durable recycled fence with a truly one-of-a-kind appearance!
+What could be more sustainable than investing in a product that will virtually never need repairs or replacing?
+Further, Ecostone fences boast a high amount of recycled content.
+Each Ecostone fence contains recycled plastic, saving millions of plastic bags from landfills.
+Ecostone stands out as a highly durable recycled fence with a truly unique appearance!